mhdirkse/counting-language/README.md

 Apart from the probability theory features, counting-language supports the following:

-* Integer +, -, *, /, with / such that the remainder of the division would be positive.
+* Integer +, -, *, /, with / such that the result is rounded towards zero.
 * Unary - operator.
 * You can manage the order of expression evaluation with brackets.
 * Logical and, or, not.